Step by step tutorial How to join Gwent tournament on PlayGwent tournament platform.

 The bo5 (best-of-5) match means that the player who gets more wins in 5 games takes the match win.
 If it’s 3:0 or 3:1 for either player, the last match(es) is unnecessary, so they won’t play it out.

-In both bo3 and bo5 the players can take any deck that they don’t have a win yet during the match.
+In both bo3 and bo5 the players can use any deck that they don’t have a win with already during the match.
 So the winner will be the player who’s able to win with all their 2 (bo3) or 3 (bo5) decks.